Wafelack/rlgl/README.md

 Usage
 -----

-rlgl reads a file list on the standard input and take a command to run as argument.
+rlgl reads a files list on the standard input and takes a command to run as argument.

 Read `rlgl --help` for more information about possible flags.